mattecdao/cse134B-HW5/README.md

 ```
 This would first result in the warning and then display a preset fact for the user to see rather than a blank display box.

+## Other JS: Theme Picker

+For theme picker, I adopted a progressive enhancement approach so that if JavaScript is off, the `@media (prefers-color-theme:)` (i.e. system theme) would take over to the user's preferred theme.
+Building on top of that, by using JavaScript, the theme is successfully able to change from light to dark to system/auto through the radio buttons.
+This data attribute is saved to the localStorage to be fetched on each webpage, allowing for the selected theme to be used for each part of the website.
+Unfortunately, this is where it led to flash of unstyled content (FOUC) issues.

+I tried to address FOUC by testing the placement of the script at the beginning, middle, and end of my html code and through the .js file itself.
+I found that placing at the beginning rids of FOUC but prevents the radio buttons from working.
+I suspect that this is due to the script requiring html content to be in place.
+Due to this, I decided the best place to put the script was at the bottom.
+Furthermore,